rnielikki/Patapon-Info/pac/_build/md/settrooptype.md

 # setTroopType

-Sets the hitbox layer for the interaction.
+Sets the troop type for the interaction.

 ## Code Information